NTIG-Uppsala/trayls/README.md

 - For code to be in main branch, it needs to be approved by at least 2 other people.
 - Move over the corresponding 'Trello note' to 'Done'.
 - DoD requirements need to be met.

+## Other

+- Many commits
+- Must push at the end of the day
+- Pull to main when feature is done